- Body Color

 Originally developed using the platform of the then current William Heynes designed XJ saloon, the XJS was noted for its prominent rear flying buttresses.
 The early styling was partially by Jaguar's aerodynamicist Malcolm Sayer — one of the first designers to apply advanced aero principles to cars.
 Sayer died just before the XJS body styling was frozen for production.

 The flying buttress B pillars are key to this car's design as is a sleek body style with thin looks, yet a muscular stance which is often seen on expensive European cars that are capable of high speeds.
-Within this thin body style area straight panels and good gaps as well as a set of dual headlamps upfront, bordered on the bottom by an integrated chrome bumper with a black 5 MPH crash bumper inserted.
+Within this thin body style are dark blue straight panels and good gaps as well as a set of dual headlamps upfront, bordered on the bottom by an integrated chrome bumper with a black 5 MPH crash bumper inserted and fog lights below.
 This holds true on the rear of the car too, and the chrome is excellently preserved.
 Around the corner designed tail/turn signal rear lights frame the rear panel, and trunk rear deck.
-Snowflake style magnesium wheels are all around and are wrapped in new all-season rubber.
+Chrome faux knock off wire wheels are all around and are wrapped in like new all-season rubber.
+A few faults are found in the paint, those being some dings, an inconsistent paint application on the driver's lower rear quarter panel and a small spot of chip off that has turned into rust bubbling just above the rocker.

-Bathed in barley (tan) leather door panels and front buckets and rear 2 plus 2 seat all present with no tears or major faults.
+Bathed in gray leather door panels and front buckets and rear 2 plus 2 seat all present with no tears or major faults, just the fine cracking that comes with age and some wear off of the driver's upper bolster piping.
 A mixture of burl veneer adds highlight to the door panels, accenting to the mid console, and personality to the original dash where it is very prevalent.
-The burl on the center console near the shift lever has seen some damage, and some is peeled off and cracked.
-We also see cruise control, power windows, and climate controls.
-Beige carpet floods the floors, and a headliner which shows some sag is being held up by the factory wood staves which run from door to door and curve upward with the contour of the roof.
+The burl on the center console and the shift lever remains nearly showroom new.
+We also see cruise control, power windows, seat heater controls, and climate controls.
+Gray carpet floods the floors, and a headliner which shows clean and tight is being held up by the factory wood staves which run from door to door and curve upward with the contour of the roof.

 The original 5.4-liter V12 engine showing slight patina and some corrosion, sits tightly and snugly under the hood.
-Lucas/Bosch fuel injection feed the 12 cylinders, and a TH400 3-speed automatic transmission is on back.
+Lucas/Bosch fuel injection feeds the 12 cylinders, and a TH400 3-speed automatic transmission is on back.
+Handling the horses from under the bonnet is a rear axle weighing in with a 2.88 ratio.

 This car started right up, and we were off to the test track.
-On our way we made note the fuel gauge read E and did not move, and the radio turns on but reads CODE, which usually means the battery was replaced and it went without power and needs reset.
+On our way we made note of the power mirrors not working, the passenger's window being off track, and the radio turned on but read CODE, which our consignor let us know about and that he didn't have the radio code.
 Overall though it was an impressive car, with rail like handling, great performance on the acceleration and handling front, and all in all very comfortable and a responsive car to drive.
-Those V12 engines just run soooo smoooothly I always am impressed with them.
+Those V12 engines just run soooo smoooothly I am always impressed with them.
 Especially when they are totally in tune.

 A great powerful cat with this V12 XJS, plenty of conveniences and leather and burl.
 Flying buttress B pillars and thin body design are sure hooks for the Jag aficionados, and this one in good condition still has lots of life left to go outside, find the nearest country road, and play!
 MEOW!